 וְהוֹשַׁעְתִּ֣י אֶתְכֶ֔ם מִכֹּ֖ל טֻמְאֽוֹתֵיכֶ֑ם וְקָרָ֤אתִי אֶל־הַדָּגָן֙ וְהִרְבֵּיתִ֣י אֹת֔וֹ וְלֹא־אֶתֵּ֥ן עֲלֵיכֶ֖ם רָעָֽב׃

-The nations that are left round about you shall know that I, the Lord, have rebuilt the ruined places, and have replanted that which was blighted.
+The nations that will remain around you shall know that I, the Lord, have rebuilt the ruined places, and have replanted that which was blighted.
 I, the Lord, have spoken it, and I will do it.

 וְיָדְע֣וּ הַגּוֹיִ֗ם אֲשֶׁ֣ר יִֽשָּׁאֲרוּ֮ סְבִיבוֹתֵיכֶם֒ כִּ֣י ׀ אֲנִ֣י ה' בָּנִ֙יתִי֙ הַנֶּ֣הֱרָס֔וֹת נָטַ֖עְתִּי הַנְּשַׁמָּ֑ה אֲנִ֥י ה' דִּבַּ֥רְתִּי וְעָשִֽׂיתִי׃ (ס)

-Like the flock of sacrifices, like the flock of Jerusalem during its holidays, so shall the destroyed cities be filled with flocks of men: they shall know that I am the Lord.
+Like a flock of sacrifices, like Jerusalem’s flock during its holidays, so shall the destroyed cities be filled with flocks of men.
+They shall know that I am the Lord.

 כְּצֹ֣אן קָֽדָשִׁ֗ים כְּצֹ֤אן יְרוּשָׁלִַ֙ם֙ בְּמ֣וֹעֲדֶ֔יהָ כֵּ֤ן תִּהְיֶ֙ינָה֙ הֶעָרִ֣ים הֶחֳרֵב֔וֹת מְלֵא֖וֹת צֹ֣אן אָדָ֑ם וְיָדְע֖וּ כִּֽי־אֲנִ֥י ה'׃ (ס)